Length weight calculation (window)

 Lowest length for length weight calculation

 Enter the minimum length of the package for the long goods weight calculation to be performed.
-If the parcel is shorter than the specified minimum length, no length weight is calculated for the parcel.
+If the parcel is shorter than the specified minimum length, no length weight will be calculated for the parcel.

 Lowest length weight